manuelmeister/dm/docs/3-sets-relations-functions/index.md

 Let us discuss a few well-known operations on sets and the laws for these operations.

-::: info Definition 3.4 Union & Intersection{#definition-3-4}
+::: definition Definition 3.4 Union & Intersection{#definition-3-4}
 The *union* of two sets $A$ and $B$ is defined as

 <center>